 Remember that charging at rates above the recommended rate degrades the battery and shortens its life.

 In the following scenario, let’s say you depend totally on solar.
 Your system produces, on average, 25 amps of power (300 watts) available for charging.
 You can use a battery with a lower recommended charge current.
 For example, your batteries have a 20-amp recommended charge rate close enough to the 25 amps your system can provide.
 This minimizes lifespan shortening caused by high charge rates.

 One final scenario, add to the example above that you occasionally camp with electrical hookups and would like to charge your batteries when on shore power.
 Again, you need to balance charge capacity with your expected usage.
 If you are sitting in the campground using shore power, you are not using power from your batteries.
 You have all the time in the world to charge your batteries.
 Remember that the slower you charge or discharge your batteries, the longer they last.

 So stop and think about how you will use and charge the battery, and select one that falls within those parameters.
 You can waste a lot of money picking the wrong battery.

-Fusing when the alternator charging your RV batteries
+Fusing when using the tow vehicle alternator to charge your RV batteries

 Proper fusing is imperative to protect the alternator and batteries!
 Remember that hundreds of amps of DC power can be present at some points in the system.
 This much amperage can kill you, so please exercise proper caution when working with the systems we discuss here.